craftcms/feed-me/docs/get-started/installation-setup.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Feed Me.

 ## Licensing
 You can try Feed Me in a development environment for as long as you like.
-Once your site goes live, you are required to purchase a license for the plugin.
+If you are trying the Pro version to import non-entry elements, you are required to purchase a license after adequate testing, whether your site is live or not.

 For more information, see [Craft's Commercial Plugin Licensing](https://docs.craftcms.com/v3/plugins.html#commercial-plugin-licensing).